kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md

 </div>

-\(n\) No foreign air carrier or foreign person may operate any airplane on which an auxiliary fuel tank is installed after December 26, 2017 unless the FAA has certified the tank as compliant with §25.981 of this chapter, in effect on December 26, 2008.
+\(n\) No foreign air carrier or foreign person may operate any airplane on which an auxiliary fuel tank is installed after December 26, 2017 unless the FAA has certified the tank as compliant with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.981   Fuel tank explosion prevention.|§25.981]] of this chapter, in effect on December 26, 2008.

 \(o\) *Exclusions.* The requirements of this section do not apply to the following airplane models: